rohithegde/rohithegde.github.com/_posts/2023-11-22-intuitive-documentation-strategy.md

   - Good documentation comes from empathy ie the desire to share the knowledge and enable a smooth onboarding experience.
   - Involve technical writers and analysts only if the audience are not engineers.
 - New documentation should ALWAYS be reviewed.
-  - Pull Request(PR) if its a code repo, [Automated review process](https://confluence.atlassian.com/confeval/confluence-evaluator-resources/confluence-workflows-approval){:target="\_blank" rel="nofollow"} if Atlassian's Confluence or a simple people process to ensure engineers always tag reviewers on their documentation.
+  - PR if its a code repo, [Automated review process](https://confluence.atlassian.com/confeval/confluence-evaluator-resources/confluence-workflows-approval){:target="\_blank" rel="nofollow"} if Atlassian's Confluence or a simple people process to ensure engineers always tag reviewers on their documentation.
 - Simplify learning experience for engineers.
   - Keep it as visual as possible.
 Use the [4+1 architectural view model](https://en.wikipedia.org/wiki/4%2B1_architectural_view_model){:target="\_blank" rel="nofollow"} OR [C4 model](https://c4model.com/){:target="\_blank" rel="nofollow"} to show different perspectives.
   - Use a layered approach to explain complex concepts and avoid overwhelming the audience.
 Use pre-read or post-read sections in a document to recommend a user journey.